sumantripuraneni/secrets-sync-operator/README.md

 * A Controller code that watches for custom resource of type `hvaultsecretssync`in a cluster and deploys [hvault-ocp-secrets-sync](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) deployment

 ## How does it work?

+As a pre-req, a configmap needs to be created in namespace and a serviceaccount to authenticate with Hashi Vault using KubeAuth mechanism.

-Once this operator is deployed, it will be watching for the custom resources (CR) in the cluster and when a custom resource is created in a namespace, operator will deploy [hvault-ocp-secrets-sync agent](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a correspnding namespace.
-This `hvault-ocp-secrets-sync` agent will create secrets and it will be injected with a configmap from custom resources (CR).
+Once this operator is deployed, it will be watching for the custom resources (CR) in the cluster and when a custom resource is created in a namespace, operator will deploy [hvault-ocp-secrets-sync agent](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a corresponding namespace.
+This `hvault-ocp-secrets-sync` agent will create secrets and it will be injected with a configmap and serviceaccount (created as pre-req) from custom resources (CR).

 Supported secret types are: